cirruslabs/cirrus-ci-docs/docs/api.md

 ## Authorization

-In order for a tool to access Cirrus CI API, an organization admin should generate an access token through Cirrus CI Settings page for a corresponding organization.
+In order for a tool to access Cirrus CI API, an organization admin should generate an access token through Cirrus CI settings page for a corresponding organization.
 Here is a direct link to the settings page: `https://cirrus-ci.com/settings/github/<ORGANIZATION>`.
 An Access Token will allow full write and read access to both public and private repositories of your organization on Cirrus CI: it will be possible to create new builds and perform any other GraphQL mutations.
 It is also possible to generate Scoped